-- It is located 100kms away from Ajanta.
+- It is located 100 km away from Ajanta.

-- It is unique art historic site in the country as it has monasteries associated with the three religions dating from fifth century CE onwards to eleventh century CE.
+- It is a unique art historic site in the country as it has monasteries associated with the three religions dating from the fifth century CE onwards to the eleventh century CE.

-- It is also unique in terms of stylistic eclecticism, i.e., the confluence of many styles at one place.
+- It is also unique in terms of stylistic eclecticism, i.e., the confluence of many styles in one place.

-- There are 12 Buddhist caves having many images belonging to Vajrayana Buddhism.
+- 12 Buddhist caves have many images belonging to Vajrayana Buddhism.

-- Buddhist caves are big in size and are of a single, double and triple storey.
+- Buddhist caves are big and are single, double, and triple-story.

-- The triple storey of Ellora is a unique one.
+- The triple story of Ellora is a unique one.

 - Pillar designs grow from Buddhist caves and when they reach Jain caves (9th century CE), they become very ornate and the decorative forms gain heavy protrusion.

-- Most of the caves of Brahamanical faith are dedicated to Shaivism.
+- Most of the caves of the Brahamanical faith are dedicated to Shaivism.

 - The different avatars of Vishnu are also depicted here.

-- It is a rock cut temple which is carved out of a single rock.
+- It is a rock-cut temple that is carved out of a single rock.